Know thy opponent.

 That quote makes all the stats and the final result completely understandable.
 Even for Roger Federer, the match is not all about him.

-The 3 BIGGEST questions in tennis.
+The three BIGGEST questions in tennis.

 - Who am I?